 Any kind of marketing strategy works best when you have a solid plan, and that’s especially true for SEO.
 While you can figure out some things as you go, there are certain best practices to take into account from the start.

-The steps below don’t dive deeply into the technical SEO side of things.
-Instead, they show you the most important things to do for the highest chance of ranking your site in the top search results on Google.
+The steps below don’t dive deeply into the other things like technical SEO audit.
+Instead, they show you the most important things to do for the highest chance of ranking your site on the first page of Google and other search engines.

 1. Create a content strategy